code-energy/teamspector/README.md

 Experiments' metrics are only collected starting from 1985, as success metrics might not be reliable prior to this year.
 The experiment runs from 1985 to 2012.
-The reason 2012 was chosen instead of a more recent year is that we don't know how long it takes after a movie is released for the `ypct` and `top100` to stabilize.
+The reason 2012 was chosen instead of a more recent year is that we don't know how long it takes after a movie is released for `ypct` and `top100` to stabilize.
 We assume five years is a safe pick.

 ### Team Structure